About the University of Arizona String Project

 The University of Arizona String Project offers weekly private lessons and ensemble experiences.

-String Project is a teacher-training program.
-The teaching faculty is comprised of outstanding doctoral, masters, and undergraduate performance and music education students and participants from southern Arizona elementary, middle, and high schools.
+The UA String Project is a teacher-training program.
+The teaching faculty is comprised of outstanding doctoral, masters, and undergraduate performance and serves students from southern Arizona elementary, middle, and high schools.

 Student Eligibility

-The String Project is open to students in grade levels Kindergarten through High School.
+The UA String Project is open to students in grade levels Kindergarten through High School.
 Students can learn violin, viola, cello, or bass.
-If your school offers an orchestra, we require students participate in their school orchestra
+If your school offers an orchestra, we require students participate in their school orchestra.

 Ensemble Levels